openFLASH/CEMQA/README.md

 ## Config
 The only config is the CT scanner.
 A default configuration is included (folder `resources\Scanner`).
 Please overwrite it with the configuration with the CT scanner used.

+## Prerequisite
+The CEM has to be CT scanned respecting these guidelines:
+* The arrow has to point towards the head
+* The base place has to be elevated with lateral support or on a light material, for easy separation from the table
+* The lateral ridges have to be cropped out of the CT

 ## Inputs
 * scanCEM_path : the path to the CEM CT (path to a single file of the DICOM series; any is fine)